Best Pond Pump Information 2021

 • Can generate higher energy costs than other pump types.

 Tip: Some submersible pumps use oil to operate.
-If the pump seal breaks and leaks harmful oil coolant into the water, fish can be hurt or killed.
-If you have fish or other aquatic life in your pond, you’ll want to look for a submersible model that does not use oil.
+If the pump seal breaks and leaks harmful oil coolant into the water, can be hurt or killed.
+If you have fish or other in your pond, you’ll want to look for a submersible model that does not use oil.

 External Pumps: External pumps can move a high volume of water, yet usually have lower energy costs than submersible pumps.
 They are not as quiet as submersible pumps.
 They should be placed in a dry location near your pond.
 External pumps are a lot more complicated to install.
 However, they are generally more reliable.